KBST-FM

 KBST-FM (95.7 FM, "K-Best 95.7") is a radio station licensed to serve Big Spring, Texas.
 The station is owned by Kbest Media, LLC.
 It airs a country music format.
-KBST FM is considered the best and most prolific radio station in Howard County.
-The morning show, is simulcast on KBST AM, Suddenlink Cable Channel 2, Antenna Receiver Channel 99, Stanton Cable Channel 10, and kbst.com.
+The morning show is simulcast on KBST AM, Suddenlink Cable Channel 2, Antenna Receiver Channel 99, Stanton Cable Channel 10, and kbst.com.

 The station was assigned the KBST-FM call letters by the Federal Communications Commission on March 17, 1989.

 The station began in 1961 as independently owned KFNE (K-Fine) on 95.3 MHz.
 The studios and transmitter were in a downtown building.
 Longtime Texas broadcaster John B. Walton, Jr. had a one-third ownership interest in the 1960s until the station was sold to crosstown 1270 KHEM (AM) (now deleted).
 The transmitter was moved to the nearby hill above Big Spring.